aliclarke206/MileStoneProject2_HabitTracker/README.md

 ### Surface

 ## Features
 ### Existing Features
+* Easy, simple design to allow for seamless navigation.
+* Task category section to break tasks down into separate headings.
+* Ability to customize category section into headings of your own choice with as many categories as you need.
+* Categories can be deleted using the delete category button and added using the “add new category “text box.
+* When a particular category is selected, the selected category is highlighted and the corresponding task list is shown on the right hand side of the desktop or below on a smaller device.
+* The task list can also be modified as the user likes by adding and checking off completed tasks as they go.
+* There is a clear completed task button below the task list so the user can clear them out of the list as they go.
+* On the right had corner of the task list there is also a task counter.
+This also changes responsively to the amount of tasks still remaining to be completed within the category.
+* There is also a responsive progress bar that correlates with the amount of tasks remaining within the task list to give the user a visual cue of how many tasks have been completed.

 ### Features Left to Implement

 * Adding a calender feature API to link with google calander so appointments automatically link to tasks.
+* Along with the calender tasks could then be integrated with a times of the day tasks need to be completed so the day could be better planned out.
+* For a mobile app, reminder notifications could also be installed to pop up if tasks were due to be completed at a certain time.
+* An ability to add links to other apps.
+For example, if 10,000 steps was a task to be completed, there would be an option to link your FitBit account to allow for seamless and automatic task completion without having to manually check it off.
 ## Technologies Used

 CSS programming language